Skip to content

 The step UI displays one unified signals table, but it is assembled from two sources:

-• signal metadata from SignalDefinition
+• contract metadata from StepIODefinition

-• binding metadata from StepSignalBinding
+• binding metadata from StepInputBinding

 That is why a single row in the UI can show: